Why Having A Big Belly Is More Dangerous Than Being Fat: The Danger Of Being Slim On The Outside and Fat In The Inside

 I would recommend doing short and doable type of exercise if you find that going for long jogs or commuting to the gym is troublesome.

 For my personal favorite doing high intensive training every other day would suffice.

 You could create your own high intensive workout regime following the H.I.I.T concept.
-H.I.I.T would take 10-15 minutes of your time, but produce insane results if you do it everyday.
+H.I.I.T would take 10-15 minutes of your time, but it will produce insane results if you do it everyday.

-Doing H.I.I.T plus a consistent diet would ensure that you don't only lose your belly fats, but you would gain strength, a sexy physique, and an improved overall health.
+Doing H.I.I.T plus a consistent healthy dietary strategy would ensure that you don't only lose your belly fats, but you would gain strength, a sexy physique, and an improved overall health.

 Need some help?